 What is ProNox® used for?

 The combined use of nitrous oxide and oxygen is not new to medicine.
 This method of mild sedation has been used around the world for more than a century.
 Most recently, the use of nitrous oxide and O2 has been recognized as a common way to manage dental anxiety during routine, restorative, and cosmetic procedures.
-Historically, this sedation method has been used in labor and delivery, during stem-cell therapy and cosmetic treatments such as microneedling with PRP, and even during surgical procedures such as breast augmentation and tummy tuck surgery.
+Historically, this sedation method has been used in labor and delivery, during stem-cell therapy and cosmetic treatments such as microneedling, and even during surgical procedures such as breast augmentation and tummy tuck surgery.